jfloresc/CSA/README.md

 This major rewrite allows for the implementation of new Hamiltonian and objective functions using the Spin class as template.

-A random generator class was implemented to facilitate future parallel implementation.
+A random generator class was implemented to facilitate future parallel CSA.

 The Spin class reproduces results from:
 - Seung-Yeon Kim, Sung Jong Lee, and Jooyoung Lee, Ground-state energy and energy landscape of the Sherrington-Kirkpatrick spin glass,